Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 # 8/2/2023

-- Program now pre adds enrollee metadata to mastersheet (due for change as we havent actually recieved the daily file which will contain metadata)
+- Program now pre adds enrollee metadata to mastersheet (due for change as we haven't actually received the daily file which will contain metadata)

 - presentation for 8/8/23 done